JKirchartz/jkirchartz.github.com/_posts/2013-03-16-rip_google_reader.md

 I think I've found my man here with Feedly, I'm really enjoying it and the learning curve from Reader is nearly non-existent.
-Digg reader is a close second, their styling is nice and open making it a joy to read.
+Digg reader is a close second; their styling is nice and open, making it a joy to read.

 Ultimately though I'm becoming disenfranchised with RSS feeds.
 They just pile up too much, and all serve the mentality of "you can't miss a thing."